 But whether the hyperloop will be built first in the US or abroad (or at all) is still an open question.
 Finland and Dubai are both considering their own hyperloop routes.
 Meanwhile, Elon Musk is suddenly interested again in the idea he helped popularize back in 2013.
 Of course, building anything new in the US, experts will tell you, is incredibly difficult, if not close to impossible.
 It can take years, if not decades.

 Still, the interest Hyperloop One has managed to generate so far among normally risk-averse stakeholders in government and business is certainly impressive.
 The company’s executives have always said their effort is a multi-decade one, and now we can see why.
-Routes need to be studied, technology needs to be validated, and money (lots of it) need to be locked down.
+Routes need to be studied, technology needs to be validated, and money (lots of it) needs to be locked down.
 To go very, very fast, you must first go very, very slow.